Poetry in the Park 2025

 Lead top photo and those below by Laura E. Garrard, Copyright 2021.

-I’m So Glad I Can Often Understand
+I’m So Glad I Often Understand

-I’m so glad I can often understand
+I’m so glad I often understand

 The deeper meaning within poetry

-That I can peer through dormer windows
+Peer through dormer windows

 Into your personal abstract stories

-Like the sideways glance of shy eyes
+Witness the sideways glance of shy eyes

 And all you’re not saying